spectrocloud/librarium/docs/docs-content/workspace/workspace.md

 ## Centralized Access Control

 Workspaces simplify Role-Based Access Control (RBAC) by centralizing management of role bindings and cluster role bindings.
-You can specifying role bindings and cluster role bindings within the workspace to automatically apply them to all clusters, ensuring consistent and secure access policies across all clusters in a workspace.
+You can specify role bindings and cluster role bindings within the workspace to automatically apply them to all clusters, ensuring consistent and secure access policies across all clusters in a workspace.

 ## Visibility and Insights